lora96sh/Snake/README.md

 # Snake
-Snake game which built with Java
+Snake game which built with Java as part of a software engineering course .